storyprotocol/protocol-contracts/README.md

 - Programable pre conditions for collection will be possible 🚧 (payment, approval)

-## Royalty Modules
+## Royalties Module

 Although revenue/royalties is a complicated subject, we are building infrastructure to make it easier for proyects, since correct incentivization of participants in IP creation is such a core issue in web3 and the off chain enternainment industry.

+NOTE: We are using royalties and revenue in an informal and interchangeable way.
+This is a system to distribute shares of value, the technical source of it is out of scope at the moment. 🚧

-The first obvious case that can be enforced with these contracts are on-chain revenue and royalties, but we expect the community to build bridges to more traditional platforms/payment rails that can route value here.
+The first obvious case that can be enforced with these contracts are on-chain revenue and royalties, but we expect the community to build bridges to more traditional platforms and payment rails that can route value here.

+The RoyaltyDistributor contract allows IPAsset owners and license TermsProcessors to set revenue/royal shares.

+How the shares are configured is up to RoyaltyPolicies, and the actual shares are given by our RoyaltyNFT, an ERC-1155 wrapper over the [Split contracts of 0xSplits](https://www.0xsplits.xyz/)